The Skaggs School of Pharmacy

 The Skaggs School of Pharmacy and Pharmaceutical Sciences currently enrolls sixty students in each class.
 The Pharmaceutical Sciences Building and Health Sciences Education Center house the administrative, teaching, and research facilities of the school.

-Rather than duplicate existing departments on the UC San Diego campus and in the School of Medicine, the faculty of the school draw upon the strengths of the basic and biomedical science departments that have provided an outstanding education to undergraduate, graduate, and medical students for more than forty years.
-Faculty from campus departments and the School of Medicine join Skaggs School of Pharmacy and Pharmaceutical Sciences faculty in teaching the preclinical courses in the curriculum.
-Clinical faculty, who are active practitioners in a variety of medical center, community, and industry locations, provide both classroom instruction as well as student guidance during advanced pharmacy practice clinical experiences.
+Rather than duplicate existing departments on the UC San Diego campus and in the School of Medicine, the faculty of the school draw upon the strengths of the basic and biomedical science departments that have provided an outstanding education to undergraduate, graduate, and medical students for more than fifty years.
+Faculty from campus departments and the School of Medicine join Skaggs School of Pharmacy and Pharmaceutical Sciences faculty in teaching the preclinical courses.
+Clinical faculty, who are active practitioners in a variety of medical center, community, and industry locations, provide both classroom instruction as well as student guidance during introductory and advanced pharmacy practice clinical experiences.

-The curriculum is dynamic, under constant review, and using faculty and student input, updated by interdisciplinary faculty committees.
+The curriculum is dynamic and under regular review for improvements as practice needs change.
+Using faculty and student input, the curriculum is updated by interdisciplinary faculty committees.
 Presently, the four-year curriculum leading to the doctor of pharmacy degree is designed as follows:

 The San Diego region ranks third in the nation in the development of new biotechnology and the school is developing relationships with this burgeoning biotechnology industry as well as with the pharmaceutical industry on the La Jolla mesa.
 There are advanced practice and research experiences available to students in these exciting new areas of practice.